hemidactylus/data-api-nb-test/README.md

 Step 4: create a S3 bucket for storing the raw logs from all perf-test runs, and additional analytics results.
 Remember the bucket name for later (e.g. `data-api-nb-test-logs`).
 Raw logs will be put in `logs/`.

-TODO: must give s3 permission to the assumed role.

 ### Github

 *TODO*: these must still be made into repo secrets: `AWS_REGION, AWS_KEYPAIR_NAME, AWS_SECURITY_GROUP_ID, AWS_ROLE_TO_ASSUME, AWS_LOGS_BUCKET_NAME`.